-Cheshire could easily be known as the “Surrey of the North” because there are so many high-class heathland courses here.
-Sandiway dates back to 1920, when Ted Ray, the 1912 Open Champion, was given the task of designing a course that should remain in keeping with the land.
+Cheshire could easily be known as the “Surrey of the North” because there are a number of high-class heathland courses in the county.
+Sandiway Golf Club dates back to 1920, when Ted Ray, the 1912 Open Champion, was given the task of designing a course that should remain in keeping with the land.

 Ray made fantastic use of the contours of the land and in 1925 Harry Colt made improvements that make up the course as it is today.
 Sandiway is a delightful wooded, heathland course and it’s quite rightly regarded as one of the best inland courses in the north of England.